CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 If the coupon is meant to be valid only for a definite period, the end date of the period can be set here.
 Actually, this is a mandatory field (technical reasons) so you'll have to set this even for coupons that will never expire.
 For such coupons, simply set this date to somewhere far into the future, say 100 years from now.

-<p class="notice">You'll notice that, while there is an end date, there is no corresponding **start date** field for the coupons.
+You'll notice that, while there is an end date, there is no corresponding **start date** field for the coupons.
 That is because, defining one would be redundant.
 Since coupons are simply cloned pages, they already have an implicit start date - their **publish date**.
-Set the publish date (from 'Advanced settings' dropdown) to a future date for the coupon to be effective from that date onwards.</p>
+Set the publish date (from 'Advanced settings' dropdown) to a future date for the coupon to be effective from that date onwards. {.notice}

 ### Processing coupons